The WMS Go Live: There is a Better Way!

 A test strategy leveraging test automation empowers organizations to optimize resource allocation, and ensures consistency in testing approach, coverage, and repeatability.
 It ensures you have repeatable coverage and frees up the valuable time of your team to focus on the highest value operations.

 It takes all of us — every role in our industry — to admit that it is time to change.
 The good news for us, is that the problem has already been solved.
 Other industries are proving it.
-If we can all collectively assume responsibility we can begin the hard work of implementing the solution.
+If we can all collectively assume responsibility we can begin the hard work of implementing the solution and implement a better WMS go Live.

 Continuing to do things the same way, while hoping for different results rarely ends well.